+Antenna #:

-- Antenna # : The number of antennas the receiver will sample.
-This feature requires an external antenna switchbox connected to the AUX port of the R4500C.
-If using a 2-way switchbox, this would be set to 2. - EXT Data XFER: This setting is set to YES when transferring recorded data every hour to another device.
+The number of antennas the receiver will sample.
+This feature requires an external antenna switchbox connected to the AUX port of the R4520C.
+If using a 2-way switchbox, this would be set to 2.

+EXT Data XFER: This setting is set to YES when transferring recorded data every hour to another device.
 This can be used for retrieving your data remotely.
 Two example devices are RDP (Remote Data Platform) and GOES (Geostationary Operational Environmental Satellites).
 The GOES satellite operation and requires an account with NESDIS (National Environmental Satellite, Data and Information Service).
-Contact ATS for more information regarding GOES and RDPs. - Period: This setting informs the receiver what the time between coded pulse sets will be.
-The unit is specified in milliseconds.
-Codes that come in at a period different than the parameter entered here will be rejected.
+Contact ATS for more information regarding GOES and RDPs.

-Pressing "ENTER" while on the Period(ms) setting will advance to the next screen.
+Pressing "ENTER" while on the EXT Data XFER setting will advance to the next screen.

-Stationary Setup: Reference Freq: NO

-To activate the Reference tag feature, use the et al. These two keys are used to toggle between the two choices.
+Stationary Setup: Reference Freq: NO To activate the Reference tag feature, use the or the level key.
+These two keys are used to toggle between the two choices.